 But the good thing is that all hopes were not lost.
-Upon consulting with an expert, we found that by getting the best Greenhouse for high wind areas, it would be possible to finally see our saplings grow with full potential.
-And from then, stems getting broken for high wind is a thing of the past for us.
+Upon consulting with an expert, we found that by getting the best Greenhouse kits for high windy areas, it would be possible to finally see our saplings grow with full potential.
+And from then, stems getting broken for high winds are things of the past for us.

 Like any other thing, there is going to be an overabundance of greenhouses in the market.
 But not all of them lived up to our expectations when we did all the testing in our yard.
 However, some did deliver all the things that they promised.
 And those are as follows:

 Though there are plenty of models out there in the market, not many get the stability right.
-But Ohuhu is certainly not one of them because they had factored the stability when manufacturing this one.
+But Eagle Peak is certainly not one of them because they had factored the stability when manufacturing this one.

 When it comes to stability, this one is pretty much rock-solid.
 There are heavy-duty tubes that are going to keep the entire structure highly stable.

 Also, thanks to having such a high stability level, it should be capable of supporting more weight as well.
 In fact, the rated support is 18 pounds, which is reasonably high.

 The frame of the unit is of high-quality tubes.
 And they each have a higher level of durability.
 Also, as they can resist rust and corrosion, they will not show any structural issues that soon.

 For this good build quality, we believe that the whole structure is going to last for an extended amount of time.